 If you want to read more about molasses, you can read my How to Make Brown Sugar at Home & Different Types of Molasses post.

-Now let’s make these easy ginger cookies with step by step pictures.
-I am sure you’ll love these soft molasses cookies with butter.
+Now let’s see how I make these easy molasses cookies with step by step pictures.

 How To Make Ginger Molasses Cookies